-Steve Hartmann is a Partner in the Litigation Practice Group Head of the Firm's Labor and Employment Group, and a member of the Firm’s Executive Committee and Alternative Fee Arrangements Committee.
+Steve Hartmann is a Partner in the Litigation Practice Group and a member of the Firm’s Executive Committee and Alternative Fee Arrangements Committee.
 He also serves as the Firm's long-standing General Counsel, making him the proverbial “lawyer’s lawyer.”

 For over 35 years Steve has handled and served as lead trial attorney on a variety of complex business and employment litigation matters.
 He has successfully tried to verdict dozens of jury and non-jury commercial cases in federal and state courts throughout the country, as well as appeals, arbitrations and mediations.